PowerShell/PowerShellEditorServices/README.md

 If you want to take advantage of the PowerShell Integrated Console which automatically shares state with the editor-side, you must include the `-EnableConsoleRepl` switch when called `Start-EditorServices.ps1`.

-This is typically used if your client has the ability to create arbirary terminals in the editor like below:
+This is typically used if your client has the ability to create arbitrary terminals in the editor like below:

 ![integrated console in vscode](https://user-images.githubusercontent.com/2644648/66245018-04ca8000-e6c0-11e9-808c-b86144149444.png)